simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 Currently, if the path is of the form ``X;Y;Z``, each number denotes the actor's pid that is selected at each indecision point.
 If it's of the form ``X/a;Y/b``, the X and Y are the selected pids while the a and b are the return values of their simcalls.
-In the previouse example, ``1/3;1/4``, you can see from the full output that the actor 1 is doing MC_RANDOM simcalls, so the 3 and 4 simply denote the values that these simcall return.
+In the previous example, ``1/3;1/4``, you can see from the full output that the actor 1 is doing MC_RANDOM simcalls, so the 3 and 4 simply denote the values that these simcall return.